 “When the Supreme Court in 1935 declared the NRA unconstitutional, it claimed it gave too much power to the President, but, according to Bellush, “…FDR surrendered an inordinate share of the power of goverment, through the NRA, to industrial spokesmen throughout the country.” -pages 392 & 393 of “A People’s History Of The United States, 1492-2001” by Howard Zinn

 In those early years, with business persons taking over government, with the help of traitorous, undemocratic leaders masquerading as people’s champions, as Benefactors, we see the rise of Corporatocracy and, soon after, neoliberalism.
 But Corporatocracy, as groups of powerful people have always done, takes steps to protect and perpetuate itself.
 It does not claim victory, celebrate and then let the world go its way.
-And it covers all the bases, just as those who conduct battles look at every possible weakness in their defenses with a view to mitigating them.
+And it covers all the bases, just as Generals who conduct battles with soldiers and tanks look at every possible weakness in their defenses with a view to mitigating them.

-Chomsky wrote that in 2000.
-He saw the signs that the masters of mankind would act to take the internet from the people years before they actually turned to that project in earnest.
+Chomsky, back in 2000, saw the signs that the masters of mankind would act to take the internet from the people years before they actually turned to that project in earnest.
 But, as soon as it was evident that the internet might be useful to the people, anyone could guess what was coming.

 The reform approach of the Benefactors in power is an approach that is seen all through the history of the United States, which is why Zinn comes back to it again and again in his epic “A People’s History.”
 The reforms are always presented as democratic and for our benefit.
-(So it is with the current reforms and proposed reforms of the internet, the difference being that with New Deal Reforms, for example, there was actually reform, not well intentioned and not sufficient, but it was reform.
-With the reforms and proposed reforms of the internet, post 2016, there’s zero that’s positive about them.)
-With the fading of Open Doors, you also had the fading of gunboat diplomacy (that seems to have returned, at least where China, Russia and Iran are concerned) and what Gabriel Kolko calls political capitalism “where the businessmen took firmer control of the political system because the private economy was not efficient enough to forestall protest from below.
+(So it is with the current reforms and proposed reforms of the internet, the difference being that with New Deal Reforms, for example, there was actually reform, not well-intentioned and not sufficient, but it was reform.
+With politicians’ reforms and proposed reforms of the internet, post 2016, there’s zero that’s positive about those reforms.)
+With the fading of Open Doors, you also had the fading of gunboat diplomacy (that seems to have returned, at least where Iran, China, Russia [in relation to the Syrian conflict] and Korea are concerned) and what Gabriel Kolko calls political capitalism “where the businessmen took firmer control of the political system because the private economy was not efficient enough to forestall protest from below.
 The businessmen were not opposed to the new reforms; they initiated them, pushed them, to stabilize the capitalist system in a time of uncertainty and trouble.” -pg 315 of “A People’s History”

 “When the plans for a new office building for the military, which came to be known as the Pentagon, were brought before the Senate on August, 1941, Senator Arthur Vandenberg of Michigan was puzzled.
 ‘Unless the war is to be permanent, why must we have permanent accommodations for war facilities of such size?’ he asked.
 ‘Or is the war to be permanent?’ – page 3 of William Blum’s “America’s Deadliest Export: Democracy”